cloudedbats/wirc_camera_basics/README.md

 - A tripod if you want a sharp background/surroundings.

 This is a typical setup for a full frame camera if you want a picture including both the flying bat near the camera and the further away background.
+Check the image **WIRC-flying-bat-CC0.jpg** for an example when using this technique that could help for species identification.

 - Set both the camera and the flashes in manual mode.
 - Try to find a setup for depth-of-field to go from 0.5 m to infinity.
 For example focal length 18 mm, aperture f/13, and a focal distance 1 m will do that on a full frame camera.
 - Then adjust the cameras exposure time to capture the faint light from the background, for example 60 sec.